Frequently Asked Questions: Influenza and Influenza-Associated Pediatric Mortality

 A. In Texas, most individual cases of influenza are not reportable by law to the health department; however, deaths from influenza in children under the age of 18 years (i.e., influenza-associated pediatric deaths) are reportable within one working day.
-Influenza outbreaks and infections with variant influenza strains are also reportable.
-All proven or suspected influenza-associated pediatric deaths, outbreaks, and variant influenza cases are investigated by the health department.
+Influenza outbreaks and infections with variant or novel influenza strains are also reportable.
+All proven or suspected influenza-associated pediatric deaths, outbreaks, and variant or novel influenza cases are investigated by the health department.

 Q. When can my child return to school after being ill with influenza?